- University of Cincinnati College of Law, J.D., 2008, cum laude

 Colleen is a partner in the Vorys Cincinnati office and the co-leader of the firm’s internet defamation group.
 The group has worked on hundreds of internet related cases from across the country and develops unique solutions for companies and professionals that are being damaged or attacked online.

-Colleen has experience in all aspects of this new area of law including internet defamation, fraudulent reviews, false advertising, traffic diversion, product diversion, trademark infringement, copyright infringement and cyber harassment.
-Colleen also has experience in defending corporations in False Claims Act cases, RICO cases, and class actions.
+Colleen focuses her practice on internet defamation, fraudulent reviews, false advertising, online seller enforcement, traffic diversion, product diversion, trademark infringement, copyright infringement and cyber harassment. also has experience in defending corporations in False Claims Act cases, RICO cases, and class actions.

 Her notable experience includes: